e18e/e18e/docs/blog/community-showcase-q1.md

 That is why we are now working on an e18e CLI and somewhere we can produce reports for packages on the web.
 Our vision is that you can throw your package name or `package.json` into this tool and see all of the recommended changes, warnings, etc.

-This is very early stage right now, but will be coming very soon! :raised_hands:
+This is very early stage right now and being worked on by [antfu](https://bsky.app/profile/antfu.me), [blu](https://bsky.app/profile/bluwy.me) and [43081j](https://bsky.app/profile/43081j.com), but will be coming very soon! :raised_hands:

 ## Prettier CLI